cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 allocate new storage in a different PVC for the evicted instance or wait for the underlying node to be available again.

+### Fencing

+Fencing is the process of protecting the data in one, more, or even all instances of a PostgreSQL cluster when they appear to be malfunctioning.
+When an instance is fenced, the PostgreSQL server process is guaranteed to be shut down, while the pod is kept running.
+This makes sure that, until the fence is lifted, data on the pod is not modified by PostgreSQL and that the file system can be investigated for debugging and troubleshooting purposes.

 ### Reuse of Persistent Volumes storage in Pods

 When the operator needs to create a pod that has been deleted by the user or